rcarmo/android-device-magellan/README.md

 	$ cd device
 	$ git clone https://github.com/rcarmo/android-device-magellan.git magellan

-You'll also need to manually copy the files under the firmware directory to `device/common/firmware` (at least temporarily until I figure out a better way to do this)
+You'll also need to manually copy the files under the firmware directory to `device/common/firmware` (at least temporarily until I figure out a better way to do this - AOSP's build system lacks some of the niceties I'm getting used to in CyanogenMod)

 The remainder of the build process is pretty much standard: